anjelammcgraw/Instruction-Tuning-of-Llama-2/README.md

 # 🤖 Instruction-Tuning-of-Llama-2

-In this repo, we will instruct-tune LLaMA 2 on the Mosaic Instruct v3 dataset for ~500 iterations using peft, transformers, bitsandbytes.
+In this repo, we will instruct-tune LLaMA 2 on the Mosaic Instruct v3 dataset for ~500 iterations using QLora/LoRA, peft, transformers, and bitsandbytes.
 This project was done during Week 2 of AI Makerspace's LLM Engineering Cohort 2 (LLME2).

 ### ⚙️The colab link to the code is found and (will also be included in this repo) [here.](https://colab.research.google.com/drive/1R60cre8JiqD2smQqirLPWQGemS7s16e1?usp=sharing)